The Elements of Trade Show Graphic Design

 There are many variables that influence the success of your graphics.
-A list of elements involved in graphic design is below:

 Color is one of the most important concerns of graphic design.
-Colors establish moods and subtly project corportate images.
+Colors establish moods and subtly project corporate images.
 Based on colors, people can make assumptions about whether your organization is serious, modern, traditional, reliable, or a joke.
 Use bright colors in moderation because you want to look professional, but you must draw attention to yourself at the same time.
 Large graphics with more reserved color selections may not be quite as eye-catching initially, but offer calm, inviting environments that may be favorable to some visitors.
 Choose your colors carefully, based on what type of audience you want to appeal to.

 Without light, there can be no color.
 Make sure your graphics are incredibly well lit, because bright lights draw peoples’ attention.
 You can use lights on your graphics to create anything from an ambient, serene glow to a bright and lively look.
 Quality lighting is a necessary addition to any graphic.